4lex4/scantailor-advanced/README.md

       folder with the application executable, ScanTailor Advanced works as a standalone app and stores its settings and application data in the appropriate system specific paths.*

-    * Page splitting had an influence on output only in b&w mode with dewarping disabled.
+    * Page splitting settings influence on the output now by filling offcut.
-      Now it works in all the modes.
+      Fill offcut option has been added.

     * Page layout and all the other views now consider splitting settings.
-      Corresponding improvements are done to thumbnails.
+      Corresponding improvements are done for thumbnails.

     * Changed ScanTailor behavior on page split stage.
          1. Reworked apply cut feature.
 Now on applying cut to the pages with different dimensions